 HALLORAN: How do you propose building a nation of citizens?

 DUNKELMAN: I think that there are a number of ways to do that.
-One there's a lot of conversation these days about what they call the marshmallow test, which is the testing four-year-olds to see if they're able to withstand the impulse to eat a single marshmallow on the promise of a second marshmallow.
-Waiting for that second marshmallow is a better indication of whether they'll succeed in life than IQ or socio-economic status.
-That is the crucial element that allows for a middle ring relationship to bond.
+One, there's a lot of conversation these days about what they call the marshmallow test, which is testing 4-year-olds to see if they're able to withstand the impulse to eat a single marshmallow on the promise of a second marshmallow.
+Waiting for that second marshmallow is a better indication of whether they'll succeed in life than IQ or socioeconomic status.
+That is the crucial element that allows for a middle-ring relationship to bond.

 HALLORAN: So you have to teach children to wait for that second marshmallow?

-HALLORAN: It won't help us right now in this debt ceiling debate, but I guess when those marshmallow eaters move up and become our nation's leaders maybe they'll be more opportunities for understanding and compromise?
+HALLORAN: It won't help us right now in this debt-ceiling debate, but I guess when those marshmallow eaters move up and become our nation's leaders, maybe there will be more opportunities for understanding and compromise?